RICOH GR 21mm →RICOH GR21

 The GR 21mm is a compact 21mm wide-angle rangefinder lens that is well-balanced on any camera.

-When used with a 35mm full-frame camera, there is severe peripheral illumination, but when used with the LEICA M8, the unique peripheral areas are cut off, resulting in an image that resembles that of a normal lens.
+When used with the LEICA M8, the unique peripheral area is cut off, resulting in an image similar to that of a normal lens.
 The lens is highly refined, with high resolution in the center and little distortion.
 I used it about five years after it was released, so the lens was solid, the helicoid was smooth, and the aperture ring was easy to operate, with a click.

 The lens is only F3.5 bright even when the aperture is wide open, but if you use ISO400 film, you can take decent night scenes.
 Although it is out of production as of 2024, ISO400 reversal film was sold in the 2000s, so I sometimes used this lens.

-I liked the GR21 because it had a unique image quality among the L39 mount lenses, but I ended up selling it because it overlapped with the cheaper Voigtlander Color Skoper 21mm and the CONTAX G 21mm L mount modified lens.
-As mentioned above, it is an old lens, so I don’t plan to get it again and use it.
+I ended up selling it because it had the same function as the cheaper Voigtlander Color Skoper 21mm and the CONTAX G 21mm L mount modified lens.
+As mentioned above, it is an old lens, so I don’t plan on getting it again and using it.

 Specification and Competitor